 1. Fined up to £1000 and receive a criminal record upon conviction

-2. Given the opportunity to pay a fixed penalty of £100.00.
+2. Given the opportunity to pay a Fixed Penalty Notice of £100.
 Failure to pay the fixed penalty notice will result in prosecution.

 Please note: there is no appeal process for persons who have received a Fixed Penalty Notice.

 A Person who receives a Fixed Penalty Notice may either pay the fine or choose to go to court.

 Please be aware that there are special exemptions for persons registered as blind or to persons who rely on trained assistance dogs.

 Every dog must wear a collar with the name and address of the owner on the collar or an attached plate/badge whilst in a public place.

 Failure to follow to this order is a criminal offence which may lead to fined up to £5,000.
 For more information see dog collar and tag.